aeyakovenko/tower_sim/vote_subcommittee.md

 * subcommittee seed: The seed used to generate the random sample of nodes. `slow_hash(penultimate snapshot hash, voting epoch number)`

-* super root: The minimal root between primary and secondary supermajority roots.
+* super root: The min of the primary and secondary supermajority roots.

-* SRI - super root increase: When the super root is increased by any number of roots in a child bank.
+* SRI - super root increase: When the super root is increased by any number of super roots between the parent and child bank.

-* Voting epoch: the number of SRIs that the voting subcommittee is voting for.
-This is separate from the leader schedule epoch.

 ### Subcommittee Rotation